API Testing

 Access Controls

-Setting up strong access controls for API keys can significantly improve security.
-This involves restricting keys to certain IP addresses, granting specific permissions for what each key may access, and encrypting all key exchanges with HTTPS to prevent interception.
+Setting strong access controls for API keys can greatly improve security.
+This means limiting keys to specific IP addresses, giving each key specific permissions for access, and using HTTPS to encrypt all key exchanges and prevent interception.

 Solutions for Common Challenges